the female fertility check up

 pelvic anatomy

-Fertility tests can be arranged into a rank “order of importance” as some will have a higher chance of yielding more immediate action than others.
-When acquiring information your future fertility, the top three questions that you want ask are:
+Fertility tests can be ranked in an “order of importance” as some will have a higher chance of yielding more immediate action than others.
+When gathering fertility testing insight on your future, the top questions you want to ask are:

 ”What potential problems can I learn about now that would have the most impact on my future fertility?”